Decay estimates for Cayley transforms and inverses of semigroup generators via the $\mathcal{B}$-calculus: -calculus

-Next we give a counterpart of the resolvent estimate \eqref{eq:bouded_int_bound1} for polynomially stable $C_0$-semigroups.
-The proof is similar to that of \cite[Proposition~3.1]{Wakaiki2021JEE}, but in order to make this paper self-contained, we give a short argument. \begin{lemma} Let $-A$ be the generator of a bounded $C_0$-semigroup $(e^{-tA})_{t \geq 0}$ on a Hilbert space $H$ such that $0 \in \varrho(A)$.
-Then the following two statements are equivalent for fixed $\beta>0$ and $q \in (0,1/2)$: \begin{enumerate} {\arabic{enumi}.} \item $\|e^{-tA}A^{-1}\| = O(t^{-1/\beta})$ as $t \to \infty$. \item There exists $M>0$ such that for all $x \in H$,
+Next we establish a resolvent estimate analogous to \eqref{eq:bouded_int_bound1} for polynomially stable $C_0$-semigroups on Hilbert spaces.
+The proof is similar to that of \cite[Proposition~3.1]{Wakaiki2021JEE}, but in order to make this paper self-contained, we give a short argument. \begin{lemma} Let $-A$ be the generator of a bounded $C_0$-semigroup $(e^{-tA})_{t\geq 0}$ on a Hilbert space $H$ such that $0 \in \varrho(A)$.
+Then the following two statements are equivalent for fixed $\beta>0$ and $q \in (0,1/2)$: \begin{enumerate} {\rm \arabic{enumi}.} \item $\|e^{-tA}A^{-1}\| = O(t^{-1/\beta})$ as $t \to \infty$. \item There exists $M>0$ such that for all $x \in H$,